-- 183. Highly-sweetened beverages both sugar-sweetened and artificially-sweetened strongly influence a child's taste preferences, leading them to prefer and seek out only other highly-sweetened foods, often to the exclusion of all other nutritious food and often at a very young age. - 184.
-The Products contain large amounts of added sweeteners in the form of both high-fructose corn syrup and artificial sweeteners. - 185.
-Defendant takes advantage of consumer trust in the V8 reputation and trademark by labeling and selling artificially-sweetened, artificially flavored sugar-water packaged as if it were healthy fruit juice. - 186.
-Defendant intentionally markets the Products to parents as a healthy juice drink for children. - 187.
-Defendant misleads consumers into thinking they are buying a healthful blend of fruit and vegetable juices instead of artificially-flavored sugar-water. - 188.
-The Products trick parents into believing they are purchasing and serving fruitjuice-based beverages to their families, beverages that provide at least some of the health benefits of fruit juice. - 189.
-Defendant's labeling and marketing of the Products is inherently misleading and violates state consumer protection laws.
+- 179. Defendant misleads consumers and takes advantage of the reputation, image, and consumer acceptance of its V8 juice products to sell consumers the artificially-flavored, artificially sweetened, highly-sugared junk beverages that are the Products. - 180.
+Highly-sweetened beverages are unhealthy for children. - 181.
+Sugar-sweetened beverages contribute to childhood obesity, diabetes, and metabolic syndrome, among other health problems. - 182.
+At times during the Class period, V8 Splash Products contained as much sugar as Grape Kool Aid. - 183.
+Artificial sweeteners are also not healthy for young children. - 184.
+Artificial sweeteners permanently alter children's taste preferences for ultrasweet foods, setting the stage for a lifetime of unhealthy food and beverage choices. - 185.
+Highly-sweetened beverages both sugar-sweetened and artificially-sweetened strongly influence a child's taste preferences, leading them to prefer and seek out only other highly-sweetened foods, often to the exclusion of all other nutritious food and often at a very young age. - 186.
+The Products contain large amounts of added sweeteners in the form of both high-fructose corn syrup and artificial sweeteners. - 187.
+Defendant takes advantage of consumer trust in the V8 reputation and trademark by labeling and selling artificially-sweetened, artificially flavored sugar-water packaged as if it were healthy fruit juice. - 188.
+Defendant intentionally markets the Products to parents as a healthy juice drink for children. - 189.
+Defendant misleads consumers into thinking they are buying a healthful blend of fruit and vegetable juices instead of artificially-flavored sugar-water. - 190.
+The Products trick parents into believing they are purchasing and serving fruit-juice-based beverages to their families, beverages that provide at least some of the health benefits of fruit juice.

+191. Defendant's labeling and marketing of the Products is inherently misleading and violates state consumer protection laws.